Louis Attard Bowen Therapist

 By Yahia.Mokhtar - Own work,

-Some of the elbow complains we commonly treat with Bowen Therapy are:
+Some of the elbow complains we may help with Bowen Therapy are:

 • Tennis Elbow